lucandrade/lucandrade.github.io/_posts/2017-01-12-docker-basics-1-what-is-a-docker-container.md

 People may say container is a lightweight virtual machine.
 In fact, there is a lot of resemblance between them.
-They create new OS inside the host machine (This is not totally truth about Docker, we'll get there).
+They create new OS inside the host machine (This is not totally true about Docker, we'll get there).
 You can access the machine using ssh.
-You can build uncountable container/virtual machines (depends on host machine resources).
+You can create as many container/virtual machines as you want (depends on host machine resources).
 You can build a network that enables two, or more, container/virtual machine to work with each other.
 However, there is one big difference between them.